laravel/docs/facades.md

 	}

 The Cache class extends the base `Facade` class and defines a method `getFacadeAccessor()`.
-Remember, this method's job is to return the name of an IoC binding.
+Remember, this method's job is to return the name of a service container binding.

-When a user references any static method on the `Cache` facade, Laravel resolves the `cache` binding from the IoC container and runs the requested method (in this case, `get`) against that object.
+When a user references any static method on the `Cache` facade, Laravel resolves the `cache` binding from the service container and runs the requested method (in this case, `get`) against that object.

 So, our `Cache::get` call could be re-written like so: